ibrahimokdadov/takaramOS/README.md

  * delete specific user
 * ability to search for items
 * messaging system to communicate with item owner from within the app.
+ * send and recieve message about posted items
+ * notifications for new unread messages.

 ###todos
 * add encryption to registration and logging in